Working with Database Scripts

 - Walkthrough: Deploy Changes to an Existing Version-controlled Database

 Explains how you deploy updates from a database project that is under version control to a database server.

-Describes terminology associated with the features of Visual Studio Team System Database Edition.
+Describes terminology associated with the features of Team Edition for Database Professionals.